DoDAO-io/dodao-defi-course/generated/questions/decentralized_exchanges.md

 ##### Off-chain aggregator

 - [x]  Can swap multiple chains flexibly present over 4+ exchanges
-- [ ]  used for arbitrage findings
+- [ ]  Used for arbitrage findings
-- [ ]  unlikely to efficiently cover 4+ exchanges
+- [ ]  Unlikely to efficiently cover 4+ exchanges
-- [ ]  An operator can front-run users
+- [x]  An operator can front-run users

-Hint: hint
+Hint: swap multiple chains, Operator front runs

-Explanation: explanation
+Explanation: Off-chain DEX Aggregator (like 1inch, paraswap) 1) Can swap multiple chains flexibly present over 4+ exchanges and 2) An operator can front-run users.

-Sub Topics: amm
+Sub Topics: dex-aggregators

 ---

 ##### On-chain aggregator

-- [x]  Can swap multiple chains flexibly present over 4+ exchanges
+- [ ]  Can swap multiple chains flexibly present over 4+ exchanges
-- [ ]  used for arbitrage findings
+- [x]  Used for arbitrage findings
-- [ ]  unlikely to efficiently cover 4+ exchanges
+- [x]  Unlikely to efficiently cover 4+ exchanges
 - [ ]  An operator can front-run users

-Hint: hint
+Hint: Arbitrage, less efficient

-Explanation: explanation
+Explanation: On-chain Aggregator (like swapswap) used for arbitrage findings but less efficiently cover 4+ exchanges

-Sub Topics: amm
+Sub Topics: dex-aggregators

 ---